 White Label Agreement (Individuals)

-THIS WHITE LABEL AGREEMENT (the “Agreement”) is made and entered into on this May 20th, 2022 (the “Effective Date”), by and between BA Enterprises, LLC, a New Mexico Limited Liability Company (the “Company”) and , an individual located in the city of (“White Label Partner”).
+THIS WHITE LABEL AGREEMENT (the “Agreement”) is made and entered into on this February 26th, 2024 (the “Effective Date”), by and between BAE Holdings LLC, a Delaware Limited Liability Company (the “Company”) and , an individual located in the city of (“White Label Partner”).
 Company and White Label Partner may each be referred to herein as a “Party” or collectively as the “Parties”.

 WHEREAS, Company has engaged individuals from around the world and, principally, in the Country of Venezuela (“Independent Contractors”) who are willing to remotely provide services to other businesses (“Customers”);

 WHEREAS, Company offers White Label services (the “Services”) through which other companies or individuals can market Company’s Independent Contractors to receive an ongoing commission on Customers referred to Company; and

 WHEREAS, White Label Partner wishes to create an Independent Contractor Reseller Agency (the “ICRA”) using the Services;